 Educational & Outreach Activities

-Soil nitrate monitoring started in Sep-Oct 2017 when a baseline soil nitrate test was collected for all ranches, before the application of pre-plant fertilizer.
-Additional soil nitrate tests were collected on Nov 15th 2017 and Dec 8th 2017 in all ranches both in the experimental and in the control block.
+Soil nitrate monitoring was completed on four commercial strawberry ranches throughout the entire 2017-2018 crop cycle.
+At each ranch there were control and experimental blocks ranging from 1400 ft2 to 1 acre, and reductions of pre-plant applied nitrogen ranging from 40% to 100%.
+Soil N monitoring started in Sep-Oct 2017 when a baseline soil nitrate test was collected at all ranches, before the application of pre-plant slow release fertilizer.
+Subsequently, monthly soil nitrate tests were collected between Nov 2017 and Sep 2018 at each ranch, both in the experimental and control blocks.

 Figure 1.
 Collecting soil samples from the experimental blocks